Alvicorn/CMPT_371_Mini-Project/README.md

 ### <u>Testing</u>
 When testing in the browser, ensure the server is running on port 12002

-When testing with ```MultiThreadServer.py```, ensure port 12002 is available.
+When testing with ```TestMultiThreadServer.py```, ensure port 12002 is available.
 This test may take a while.
+At the beginning of the program, the tester will input the number of clients to test

 #### <mark>200</mark>
 Type the following into a web browser